Recent Student Award Winners

 Award for Outstanding Scholarly Contribution to a Journal

-Presented to the author who wrote the best note published by each journal.
+Presented to the author of the best note published by each journal.

 Michigan Law Review